Parallel Programming Models

 April 5, 2025

-Motivation for Parallelism
+Motivation

-In the early days of computing, improving performance was straightforward: make the processor faster.
+In the early days of computing, improving performance was relatively straightforward: make the processor faster.
 During the 1990s, chip manufacturers simply shrank transistors with each generation, as described by Moore's Law (transistor density doubling roughly every two years).
 Smaller transistors meant more of them could fit in the same area and signals had shorter distances to travel, yielding higher clock speeds and lower power per operation.
 For a while, clock speeds and transistor counts increased hand-in-hand, making programs run faster without any changes to software.

 - Data Parallelism: performing the same operation on different pieces of data simultaneously (e.g. adding two arrays element-wise in parallel).